VCityTeam/UD-VCity-Vegetation-LasToMesh/README.md

 python meshCreation.py -i ExampleData.las -o .\outputFolder\ -c 2.0
 ```

-Note : the output folder does not need to existe beforehand but if it does all existing files will be wiped so be careful.
-It is therefore not advised to use '.\' as an argument ;)
+Note : the output folder does not need to exist beforehand, but if it does, all existing files will be wiped out.
+So be careful.
+It is therefore not advised to use `.\` as an argument ;)

 What you'll get is a folder filled with obj files.
 You then can use 3D-model viewer to visualize your results or else use [py3dtilers](https://github.com/VCityTeam/py3dtilers) and more specifically the
 [obj-tiler](https://github.com/VCityTeam/py3dtilers/tree/master/py3dtilers/ObjTiler#obj-tiler) to transform the meshes into 3D tiles.